 Margaret Eddington/Headington (1792-1822) was born on 16 November 1792 at Norfolk Island, the daughter of Thomas Headington and Elizabeth Thompson.
 She travelled with her mother and brother John to Van Diemen's Land (Tasmania) on the Estramina in May 1808.

-It is thought that Eddington had a son John Eddington Piper with John Piper in 1806 and a daughter with David Collins in 1809.
-Following Collins' death in 1810 Eddington married George Watts on 9 May 1811 at Hobart; they had one daughter before Watts died in 1817.
-Eddington married Charles Connelly on 17 January 1819; they had one daughter.
+Eddington had a son John Eddington in c.1807.
+His paternity is uncertain but the most likely candidate is Captain John Piper; the boy was known in VDL from 1816 as John Piper.
+In 1809 Eddington had a daughter, Eliza, with David Collins, Lieutenant Governor of VDL.
+Following Collins' death in 1810 Eddington married George Watts on 9 May 1811 at Hobart; they had one daughter, Maria, before Watts died in 1817.
+Eddington then married Charles Connelly on 17 January 1819; they had one daughter, Ann.

-Margaret Connelly died on 19 January 1822 at Evandale, Tasmania.
+Margaret Connelly died on 19 January 1822 at Hobart, Tasmania.

 16 November,